AGTGreg/AppBlocks/README.md

 ### Making your own directives

-If the directives build into AppBlocks don't cover your case you can allways make your own custom directives.
+You can allways make your own directives ofcourse.

 Directives are functions that return `true` or `false`.
-If it returns `true`, AppBlocks will show the element that has that directive, if it returns `false`, AppBlock will discard it and the element will not show up.
+If a directive returns `true`, AppBlocks will show the element that is assosiated with that directive, if it returns `false`, AppBlock will discard it and the element will not show up.

 You can create your directives in the `directives` parameter like so: